nlohmann/json/doc/mkdocs/docs/api/basic_json/default_object_comparator_t.md

 The default comparator used by [`object_t`](object_t.md).

-Since C++14 a transparent comparator is used which prevents unnecessary string construction.
+Since C++14 a transparent comparator is used which prevents unnecessary string construction when looking up a key in an object.

 The actual comparator used depends on [`object_t`](object_t.md) and can be obtained via [`object_comparator_t`](object_comparator_t.md).